-Dr. Schuster – Developing Business Training For Dentists Since 1978
+Dr. Schuster – A Leader in Business Training For Dentists Since 1978

 Michael Schuster, D.D.S. is the Chief Executive Officer of The Schuster Center for Professional Development in Scottsdale, which he founded in 1978 to teach concepts of managerial excellence, economic freedom and personal growth.
 The Schuster Center is a state of the art teaching facility dedicated to increasing the level of health and patient care in the United States by empowering dental organizations to freedom and profitability through overhead control, resource management, effective and efficient organizational systems and a team that works and communicates successfully with each other and their patients in an insurance free environment.

 Dr. Schuster is a 1966 graduate of Marquette University and as C.E.O. of The Schuster Center for Professional Development, has been involved at the leading edge of dentistry for over 30 years.

 He has practiced the concepts he teaches successfully in a variety of environments including a s

 mall, rural area of 3500 people, a Midwestern town of 65,000 and a large metropolitan city of 1,000,000+.
 He has taught at Temple University in Philadelphia, The University of Iowa.
 He was one of the original Cadre picked by Dr. L.D.
 Pankey to carry on the Pankey philosophy.
 Today, he continues on in teaching as adjunct faculty member for both The Dawson Center and OBI.